davidgasquez/davidgasquez.com/src/content/blog/2025-08-05-scrappy-data-cleaning.md

 While working on a small analysis over highly unstructed data at work, I came up with a very hacky but effective and cheap way to clean and process messy data.
 There is almost no code involved.
 The main downside is that requires a Claude Code subscription for it to be cost effective!

-The core idea is that you can replace arbitrary chunks of scripts with Claude Code inline mode with custom instructions.
+The core idea is that you can **replace arbitrary chunks of scripts with Claude Code inline mode with custom instructions**.

 ## Process